 College is a major transition - for students, as well as for parents and families.
 However, plenty of information is available to make the transition as easy as possible.

-Parents and incoming students who don't know their way around campus, will benefit from visiting Campus Information Centers (CIC).
+Parents and incoming students who don't know their way around campus will benefit from visiting Campus Information Centers (CIC).
 CIC offers maps and directions around campus, a building search, an acronym decoder, and plenty of other tools and resources for helping you find your way on campus.
 They are open 19 hours every day and are ready to answer any type of question you may have!

 If you are just interested in happenings around campus, check out the University Record, which puts out a daily newsletter containing University news.

-Lastly, take a look around the Student Affairs website.
+Lastly, take a look around the Student Life website.
 You'll find information about all of the resources the University offers its students.
 If it's relevant for your student, it's relevant for you as a parent.